UNTOLDxSV5/Trading/README.md

 ## 📌 Why This Repo Matters

-This repository is a complete collection of my work toward becoming a quantitative and discretionary trader.
+This repository is a complete collection of my work toward becoming a quantitative researcher and  Algorithmic trader.
 It includes:

 - Live-tested trading strategies with proven edge
 - AI/ML models trained on custom financial datasets